superdev-1018/solidity-example/content/page/now.md

 emoji = "🦠"
 +++

-I’m in London, on lockdown due to the Covid-19 Coronavirus outbreak.
+I’m in Colombo, on lockdown due to the Covid-19 Coronavirus outbreak.
 I’m well, but I’m at home to help prevent the spread.
 This is how I’m spending my time right now.

 ### Currently Reading